sDesign10/PanasonicRTs-DECT/README.md

 ## For original MIDI files (Vision Inc.):
 I own nothing.
 The original midi files are both used as a replacement tool for custom ringtones and for your listening pleasure.
-All the ringer tones by Vision Inc. are stored at the "everything" folder.
+All the ringer tones by Vision Inc. (including the European DECT Exclusives) are stored at the "everything" folder.